 Meagan grew up in the small Danish town Solvang, California.
 In 2011, she moved to Denver, Colorado to attend Bel–Rea Institute.
 She completed her internship at Cheyenne Pet Clinic and graduated with high honors as a Veterinary Technician in 2013.
 Upon graduation, she moved to Cheyenne to continue working for Cheyenne Pet Clinic.
 Meagan’s hobbies include gardening, running, baking, and anything to do with the great outdoors.
 She enjoys spending time with her wonderful husband, Dave, their 3 legged dog Jessie and a rambunctious cat, Gunther.

-Gracie was born in Lincoln Nebraska but spent most of her childhood in Mitchell, Nebraska.
-Growing up on a ranch is where her passion for animal care and interest in veterinary medicine first began.
-She went to college at the Nebraska College of Technical Agriculture in Curtis, Nebraska. where she became a Licensed Veterinary Technician.
-Gracie’s hobbies include camping, horseback riding, and spending time with family, friends and her Beagle, Wylie.
+Gracie was born in Lincoln Nebraska, but spent most of her childhood in Mitchell, Nebraska.
+Growing up on a farm is where her passion for animal care and interest in veterinary medicine first began.
+She went to college at the Nebraska College of Technical Agriculture in Curtis, Nebraska and became a Licenced Veterinary Technician.
+Gracie's hobbies include camping, horseback riding, and spending time with her fiance, Blake, family, friends and her 2 dogs, Wylie and Cowboy.

 Sonia moved to Cheyenne in 1998.
 She was married in 2011 to Russell and they have 3 boys: Jordan, Casey, and Tristan.
 She has 2 dogs: Ewok and Sam and a cat named Missy Mae.
 Her hobbies include cooking, yard work, and spending time with family.